rfbproto/rfbproto/rfbproto.rst

 264             X509SASL        X509 encryption with SASL authentication
 =============== =============== =======================================

+In addition, any of the normal VNC security types (except VeNCrypt) may be sent.

 After that client selects one VeNCrypt subtype and sends back the number of that type.